JulianOzelRose/CSS-MultiHack-Internal/README.md

 ## Anti-flash
-For anti-flash, there are 2 relevant variables to be changed; ```m_flFlashMaxAlpha``` determines how bright the flashbang's blinding effect is. ```m_flFlashMaxDuration``` determines how long the flashbang's effect lasts.
-Setting either one to 0 will nullify the flashbang's effect.
+For anti-flash, there are 2 relevant variables to be changed; ```m_flFlashMaxAlpha``` determines how bright the flashbang's blinding effect is, and ```m_flFlashMaxDuration``` determines how long the flashbang's effect lasts.
+Setting them to 0 will nullify the flashbang's blinding effect.

 ```
 void AntiFlash(uintptr_t localPlayer)